Shaoyu Yang

 About

-I am a PhD student in Translation and Transcultural Studies at the University of Warwick, under the supervision of Dr. Qian Liu and Prof. Alison Ribeiro de Menezes.
+Shaoyu is an Early Career Fellow at the Institute of Advanced Study, University of Warwick.
+She completed her PhD in Translation and Transcultural Studies at the University of Warwick, under the supervision of Dr Qian Liu and Prof Alison Ribeiro de Menezes.

 Research

-My research focuses on the intersection between translation and traumatic memories of twentieth-century China, specifically investigating how diasporic literary works and their translations transmit and (re)construct the memory of the Nanjing Massacre across borders, cultures, and generations.
+Her research focuses on the intersection between translation and traumatic memories of twentieth-century China.
+Specifically, her doctoral project investigates how diasporic literary works and their translations transmit and (re)construct the memory of the Nanjing Massacre across languages, borders, cultures, and time.

 Research Interests